 The slightest advantages can make a difference in convincing people you are right for them.
 Are you doing all you can to win prospects over?

-There are observable behaviors that create very positive reactions in the newcomer (and others that create negative reactions).
+There were observable behaviors that created very positive reactions in the newcomer (and others that created negative reactions).
 What are those positive behaviors?
 What leaves such a positive impression on a potential new customer that they anticipate loving the bank and will want to send their friends?

-That may sound like a very fuzzy target that is unmeasurable, unteachable, and impossible for employees that do not possess certain personality types.
+That may sound like a very fuzzy target that is unmeasurable, unteachable and impossible for employees who do not possess certain personality types.
 However, it is measurable, teachable and possible for all in harmony with our wide-ranging personalities.
-In each of these delightful experiences employees consistently practice specific behaviors.
+In each of these delightful experiences, employees consistently practiced specific behaviors.

 (Eliciting joy) may sound like a very fuzzy target that is unmeasurable, unteachable, and impossible for employees that do not possess certain personality types.
 However, it is measurable, teachable and possible for all in harmony with our wide-ranging personalities.

-They show enthusiasm for the financial institution’s people and products They often communicate this through a quick personal endorsement.
+They show enthusiasm for the financial institution’s people and products.
+They often communicate this through a quick personal endorsement.
 I hear things like, “I use bill pay and I really love it!
 It’s so convenient!” or “Jeff is our mortgage lending specialist.
 He’s great.
 You’ll really like him!”
-Even telling me that the Crock Pot thank-you gift is cool, and that they served cheese dip from one, tells me a financial institution is full of great things.
-That expression of enthusiasm is a huge clue to what I can expect if I decide to bank there.
+Even telling me that the crock pot thank-you gift is cool, and that they served cheese dip from one, tells me a financial institution is full of great things.
+That expression of enthusiasm is a huge clue as to what I can expect if I decide to bank there.
 The branches that delighted me led me to believe I would actually enjoy banking at their branch.

-They overwhelmed me by doing many things well It is really not one or two impressive behaviors that make the difference, but all the little things working together.
+They overwhelm me by doing many things well.
+It is really not one or two impressive behaviors that make the difference, but all the little things working together.
 When the employee does many things well, the result creates an extraordinary experience beyond what I experience at most businesses.
 When all these things happen, I very feel welcomed, reassured and significant.

-That’s what it takes to provide such a positive impression on a potential customer or member that they anticipate that they will love the bank and will want to send their friends.
+This is what it takes to provide such a positive impression on a potential customer or member that they anticipate they will love the bank and will want to send their friends.
 Here at Haberfeld, we love to help make this a reality.